 - Avoiding sudden or sharp steering changes

-While you can’t control other drivers, you can make sure your own driving is safe and take defensive driving measures to avoid unsafe drivers.
-And regardless of what caused your SUV to roll over, you should immediately contact an experienced SUV rollover lawyer in California, or wherever the accident occurred, if you were seriously injured.
+While you can’t control the actions of other drivers, you can make sure your own driving is safe and take defensive driving measures to avoid potential hazards on the road.
+Regardless of what caused your SUV to roll over, you should immediately contact an experienced SUV rollover lawyer in California, or wherever the accident occurred, if you were injured.